trevoriwen/Election_Analysis/README.md

 ## Project Analysis
 We were tasked by a Colorado Board of Elections employee to complete an election audit for a local congressional election.
 Below is the information needed to comeplete the audit.

-1. The total number of votes cast
+1. The total number of votes cast.
-2. A complete list of candidates who received votes
+2. A complete list of candidates who received votes.
-3. The percentage of votes each candidate won
+3. The percentage of votes each candidate won.
-4. The total number of votes each candidate won
+4. The total number of votes each candidate won.
-5. The winner of the election based on popular vote
+5. The winner of the election based on popular vote.

 ## Resources
 - Data Source: election_results.csv